jasongrimes/fretboardfoundation/_chapters/000-front/040-introduction.md

-Scales are often misunderstood or misused, to the extent that some guitar players avoid them entirely, while others memorize and repetitively practice arcane shapes with little understanding or melody.
+Scales are often misunderstood or misused, to the extent that some guitar players avoid them entirely, while others memorize and repetitively practice arcane shapes with little understanding or musicality.

 This is unfortunate,
 because scales are the simple patterns that underlie almost all music.